danvk/aoc2021/README.md

 ## Advent of Code

+### Day 17

+First wrong answer on part 2!
+3092 is too low.
+It turned out to be a `<` that should have been a `<=` in my calculation of the minimum possible `vx`.
+This mattered for my puzzle input but not for the sample input.

 ### Day 16

 Using a slice of strings that are `"0"` or `"1"` is inefficient but extremely convenient here.
 Writing out `PopBits` and `PopAndDecode` helpers early made this pretty straightforward.